 5. Comes with a different set of legal requirements

-Hiring temporary employees, like hiring independent contractors, comes with its own set of legal considerations you’ll want to be aware of.
+Hiring interim employees, like hiring independent contractors, comes with its own set of legal considerations you’ll want to be aware of.
 Mainly, you must be careful not to blur the line between temporary and full-time employment.

-Finally, be sure to read your staffing agreement carefully to ensure that it clearly outlines the roles and responsibilities of your company and the agency, like who is responsible for covering unemployment contributions and completing I-9’s for the worker.
+Finally, be sure to read your staffing agreement carefully to ensure that it clearly outlines the roles and responsibilities of your company and the agency, like who is responsible for covering unemployment contributions and completing I-9s for the worker.

 Solve Staffing Shortages with a Qualified Temporary Staffing Agency